ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 A node stops using the group keying material upon its expiration, according to what indicated by the KDC with the 'exp' parameter in a Joining response, or to a pre-configured value.
 Then, if it wants to continue participating in the group communication, the node has to request new updated keying material from the KDC.

 The Client may need to request the latest group keying material also upon receiving messages from other group members without being able to retrieve the material to correctly decrypt them.
 This may be due to a previous update of the group keying material (rekeying) triggered by the KDC, that the Client was not able to receive or decrypt.
-To this end, the Client sends a CoAP GET request to the /ace-group/gid endpoint at the KDC, formatted as specified in {{gid-get}}.
+To this end, the Client sends a CoAP GET request to the /ace-group/gid/node endpoint at the KDC, formatted as specified in {{node-get}}.

 <!-- Jim 13-07: Comment somewhere about getting strike zones setup correctly for a newly seen sender of messages.
 Ptr to OSCORE?